ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 * AI Safety: With a special emphasis on the safety of Large Language Models, including topics such as LLM jailbreaking.
 * Reinforcement Learning: Including auto-bidding in online advertising, sequential decision-making, and safe reinforcement learning.

-Additionally, I believe that using the knowledge I've acquired to contribute to the development of underprivileged regions, especially in the field of education, is my lifelong purpose.
-I am willing to promoting equal opportunities and reducing the wealth gap through educational advancements.
-My personal motto is a quote from Harvard President Lawrence Bacow:
-*"Recognize the role that good fortune and circumstance have played in your life, and please work to extend opportunity to others just as it has been extended to you."*

 # Publications
 * <strong>Zhengye Han</strong>, Quanyan Zhu.
 Toward a Dynamic Stackelberg Game-Theoretic Framework for Agentic AI Defense Against LLM Jailbreaking.
 In <em>International Conference on Learning Representations (ICLR) AI for Mechanism Design Workshop</em>, 2026.